jojobear13/shinpokered/README.md

   - This feature was added with the intent of spicing-up subsequent Gen-1 playthroughs
 - New NPC in celadon hotel will reward coins for showing him requested pkmn
 - Move deleter/relearner added to the saffron house below COPYCAT's house
-  - Code comes from Mateo's Red++ hack.
+  - Code comes from Mateo's Red++ patch.
 It's simply the best gen-1 implementation and I cannot come up with something better.
   - Talk to the little girl to delete moves.
   - Talk to her tutor to relearn moves.
   - I have expanded Mateo's code so that it also detects default level-0 moves from the baseStats header files.